JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8029 days**.

-And here is a just a random fact -  **The act of stretching and yawning is referred to as pandiculation**.
+And here is a just a random fact -  **In 1968, Abbie Hoffman played with a yo-yo while testifying before a congressional committee.
+He was found in contempt**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)